AlgoLab/gppf/README.md

 Input format
 ----------------
-**gppf** accept to different input format:
+**gppf** accepts two different input format:
-- The [simulated data format](data/simulated/n10_m20/0.sim), for file of extension `.sim` (required), is a frequency matrix F of tab separated values.
+- The [simulated data format](data/simulated/n10_m20/0.sim), for a file with extension `.sim` (required), is a frequency matrix F of tab separated values.
 The first line is a dummy line of mutation names.

 	| Mut_0	 |	Mut_0- | Mut_1  | Mut_1- |	Mut_2  | Mut_2- |
 	|--------|---------|--------|--------|---------|--------|